tobias-kuendig/hacompanion/README.md

 ## Getting started

+1. Make sure you have the [Mobile App integration](https://www.home-assistant.io/integrations/mobile_app/) enabled in Home Assistant (it is on by default).
 1. Download a copy of the [configuration file](hacompanion.toml).
 Save it to `~/.config/hacompanion.toml`.
 1. In Home Assistant, generate a token by visting [your profile page](https://www.home-assistant.io/docs/authentication/#your-account-profile), then click on `Generate Token` at